LohithN10/IBM-Data-Science-/README.md

 # IBM-Data-Science

-This repository will be loaded with the notebooks and codes that I work or come accross in the IBM Data Science Course on Coursera
+This repository will be loaded with the assignments and projects that I work through the journey of the IBM Data Science specialization on Coursera!!
+ Thank you.